This post may contain affiliate links. We may earn a small commission from purchases made through them, at no additional

 - At this point, you can now provide a finish that will perfectly protect the wood of your homemade epoxy tabletop.
 For example, you can give your tabletop a more natural and relatively matt appearance.
 To achieve this, it is necessary to finish the hardened and sanded tabletop (and especially the resin flow) with a polishing machine and a suitable polishing paste.
 This will remove all traces of sanding so that a very silky surface can be created.

-Images: links: Osadchaya Olga / shutterstock.com, rechts: © Suteren Studio – stock.adobe.com
+Images: left: Osadchaya Olga / shutterstock.com, right: © Suteren Studio – stock.adobe.com

 - You can achieve the matt look by spreading a suitable oil with a soft cloth evenly over the entire surface of your tabletop.
 With this simple technique, you can seal the wood easily and effectively.
 You only have to do this step once.

 - If you would like to learn more about this topic, you can read our detailed instructions on polishing epoxy resin.

 - If you find glossy surfaces more aesthetic than the matt version, it is a good idea to coat your tabletop with crystal clear epoxy resin.
 Ideally, this should start at the underside of the tabletop.
 To do this, first apply a dimensionally stable adhesive tape around the top.
 This should protrude about 1 to 2 cm over the surface of the top.
 This will ensure that no resin can run over the sides of the piece.

 - Pour the mixed resin over the area prepared with adhesive tape and distribute it evenly over the entire surface.
 A plastic spatula can be a very good help here.
 You can also avoid unwanted bubbles in the material at this point by briefly blowing over the resin with a hot air dryer.
 Afterward, however, you must again observe the waiting time specified by the manufacturer, during which the epoxy resin hardens completely.